alexsnadeau/Progress/README.md

 After doing that, I will start projects with getting data using SQL and then analyzing it with pandas/python/matplotlib.
 That is the plan for now, and I expect to be done with all of that around February/March, depending on how long I want to spend doing side projects and really implementing what I learn from tutorial hell.

-Then, to stretch out much further, I will begin machine learning and start with the Machine Learning course from Harvard University.
-There is so much to learn with Machine Learning, but I promise to start that next year no later than March.
+Then, to stretch out much further, I will begin machine learning and start with fundamentals of statistics.
+Back to the basics.
+I will practically take a statistics course and learn all the advanced statistics techniques/methods until it really implements into my brain.
+Then to add to that, maybe some Linear Algebra but only the important topics.
+After that, which should take probably about a month of two, I will take the Machine Learning course from Harvard University as the first steps to learning.
+I have accumulated so many Machine Learning resources so far so all I need to do is go through them and see what I can make of this.
+There is so much to learn with Machine Learning, but I promise to start that next year no later than July 2025.
+I need to give myself time to learn statistics beforehand since that is the barebones of Machine Learning.

 I will keep this blog updated weekly and see my progress grow into something I can be proud of.